Batumi Travel Guide: Black Sea sunsets, modern architecture and a laid‑back boulevard.

 Best Time to Visit

-• Winter is quiet and moody — good for photography and café hopping.
+- Winter is quiet and moody, good for photography and café hopping.

 Language & Tips

-• English in hotels/restaurants; we provide English-speaking guides.
+- English in hotels/restaurants.
+We provide English-speaking guides.